top of page

 Metaphysical Properties

-Ammolite is truly one of the rarest gems in the word.
-Being primarily composed of the aragonite, it also includes silica, calcite, pyrite, and various other materials.
-The shell of Ammolite contains minerals such as aluminum, chromium, barium, copper, iron, manganese, magnesium, titanium, strontium, and vanadium.
-The natural hardness of Ammolite on Mohs scale is between 3.5 to 4.0.
+Ammolite stands as one of the rarest gems in the world.
+Its composition primarily comprises aragonite, alongside silica, calcite, pyrite, and various other materials.
+The Ammolite shell contains an array of minerals such as aluminum, chromium, barium, copper, iron, manganese, magnesium, titanium, strontium, and vanadium.
+On the Mohs scale, the natural hardness of Ammolite ranges between 3.5 to 4.0.

 What is Ammolite